AN INTERVIEW TO OUR GUIDE MIRIAM

 And what’s your favorite district in Barcelona?
 My heart is divided between the Born district and Gracia.
 The first one is so historical, I love its medieval past but also its broad food offer – specially tapas.
 I absolutely love seating in front of my admired Santa Maria del Mar church having a glass of wine in the outdoor terrace of La Vinya del Senyor while I watch the signs of time hidden in the walls of the buildings around me.
 As for Gracia, I lived there for 10 years and it has that small village feel with its pedestrian alleys, those unique businesses so different from what you find in the rest of the city, that mix of minorities that populate it.
 It’s so bohemian!

+AND BONUS!
 Did you know Miriam is famous for her awesome recommendations?
-Share this post using the buttons below to discover her favorite secret spots:
+Discover her favorite secret spots:

 Miriam, what would you recommend to a favorite client?
 I’d first recommend to go to Escribà and buy a xuxo, a Catalan deep-fried pastry that you can find in most pastry shops but the one they make at Escribà has the perfect point of sweetness and the cream is just perfect!
 I served them at my baby’s birthday and my brother (who has a very demanding palate) asked me where did I get them.
 After that, I’d send them to check out my favorite book store: La Central del Raval.
 It’s small but not too small, and being next to the University of Barcelona, they cover many different subjects.
 I go there to find unique books, like El Goloso, a book about the history of cooking in Europe.